marafin-umd/hello-world/README.md

 # hello-world

-basic hello world for git
+This is the basic "hello world" for git